 Hi, I am Hosanna!

-I am a descendent of early American settlers from the Anglo-Celtic Isles, living on Kalapuya territory in the foothills of the Coast Range in Western Oregon.
+I am a descendent of early American settlers from the Albion Isles (UK and Ireland), living on Kalapuya territory in the foothills of the Coast Range in Western Oregon.

 I am an educator, artist, pigment forager, amuture geologist, wild clay potter, and homesteader.
 I blend bio-regional history and land stewardship into my earth pigment arts practice and place based pottery.
 These crafts have sparked a passion for clay chemistry and deepened my sense of belonging and responsibility to the land.